cypherpunk-academy/2064/en/062_2023_Class meeting.md

 <span style="font-variant:small-caps;">The whole class</span> discussed lively in small groups throughout the classroom.
 Kevin gesticulated wildly in front of some classmates.
 Anni and Sophie showed others the smartphone and explained excitedly.
-A teacher came into the room, stood in the middle in front of the blackboard, looked around and waited for rest.
+A teacher came into the room, stood in the middle in front of the blackboard, looked around, and waited for rest.
-After a while he shouted into the room: "Now there is peace here!
+After a while, he shouted into the room: "Now there is peace here!
 Sit down.
-Take your places.
+Take your place.
 Everybody!
 And that's NOW!"

 None of the students responded.
-He gasped for air, waited, looked, then shouted louder: "RUN!
+He gasped for air, waited, looked, then shouted louder: "STOP!
 QUIET NOW!
 GO TO YOUR SEATS!
-What's the matter with you LOS?"
+What's the matter with you, GUYS?"

-No response again.
+No response from the students again.

-Teacher says out loud: "I know ...
+Teacher: "I know ...
 I know what happened.
 I know it!
 I know it!
 Marlene Farras was in your class.
 I understand you're upset about this.